-In addition, we formulate bi-objective versions of both F-MTSP variants, considering a ``min-sum'' objective alongside a ``fairness-maximization'' objective.
-We establish that $\varepsilon$-F-MTSP and $\Delta$-F-MTSP can be interpreted as scalarizations of these bi-objective formulations \cite{hwang2012multiple}.
+In addition, we formulate bi-objective versions of both $\varepsilon$-F-MTSP and $\Delta$-F-MTSP, considering a ``min-sum'' objective alongside a ``fairness-maximization'' objective.
+We establish that $\varepsilon$-F-MTSP and $\Delta$-F-MTSP can be interpreted as scalarizations of these bi-objective formulations (see \cite{hwang2012multiple}).
 The scalarizations enable the development of an efficient algorithm to compute the Pareto front, capturing the trade-off between fairness and efficiency.
 To the best of our knowledge, this is the first work to achieve this.
-Finally, through extensive computational experiments, we (i) validate the effectiveness of our algorithms in solving both F-MTSP variants as well as the $p$-norm MTSP, (ii) quantify the trade-off between cost and fairness using the proposed F-MTSP formulations, and (iii) demonstrate the superiority of F-MTSP over the $p$-norm MTSP and min-max MTSP in terms of fairness enforcement and computational efficiency.
+Finally, through extensive computational experiments, we (i) validate the effectiveness of our algorithms in solving both $\varepsilon$-F-MTSP and $\Delta$-F-MTSP as well as the $p$-norm MTSP, (ii) quantify the trade-off between cost and fairness using the proposed $\varepsilon$-F-MTSP and $\Delta$-F-MTSP formulations, and (iii) demonstrate the superiority of $\varepsilon$-F-MTSP and $\Delta$-F-MTSP over the $p$-norm MTSP and min-max MTSP in terms of fairness enforcement and computational efficiency.